qw1980qw/xm-pro/Installation.md

 - Unzip it to the desktop

-## Step 4 - Modify EFI partition
+## Step 4 - Modify SSD's EFI partition

-- First, you have to make sure your EFI partition is larger than 200MB.
+- First, you have to make sure your SSD's EFI partition is larger than 200MB.
 250MB is a safe size.
   - If your EFI/ESP partition is smaller than 200MB, you can use `DiskGenius` to merge EFI and MSR partition.
   - If the total size of EFI/ESP and MSR partition is still smaller than 200MB, you need to create a new EFI partition with >200MB size.
 - Download and install `DiskGenius` from https://www.diskgenius.com